m3db/m3/docs/how_to/cluster_hard_way.md

 ## Introduction

 This document lists the manual steps involved in deploying a M3DB cluster.
-In practice, you wouldn’t be doing this by hand, you’d be automating it using Terraform or Kubernetes.
-If you’re interested in how you could do so, we have some other guides you might be interested under the How-To section.
+In practice, you'd be automating this using Terraform or using Kubernetes rather than doing this by hand; guides for doing so are available under the How-To section.

 ## Primer Architecture
 A quick primer on M3DB architecture.
 Here’s what a typical deployment looks like: